earth-system-radiation/rte-rrtmgp/Compiler-flags.md

 `FCFLAGS`, identifying the Fortran compiler and flags passed to it, need to be set.
 Here are some examples used during development and testing.

-To build and of the executables in `examples/` or `tests` the locations of the C and Fortran netCDF libraries need to be set via environment variables `NCHOME` and `NFHOME`.
+To build any of the executables in `examples/` or `tests` the locations of the C and Fortran netCDF libraries need to be set via environment variables `NCHOME` and `NFHOME`, and the variable `RRTMGP_ROOT` must be set to the root of the RTE+RRTMGP installation.

 ## Gnu Fortran
 `FC: gfortran-8` or `gfortran-9`